 August 17, 2019 - February 2, 2020; Old City Hall

-Rocks and minerals are the very foundation of our planet.
+Rocks and minerals are the foundation of our planet.
 Minerals are the basic geological building blocks of the solid earth.
-They can be beautiful and dazzling to the eye, as light catches the naturally occurring facets.
-To a trained eye, some minerals might be fairly easy to find with a bit of digging; while others require rappelling down the side of a cliff.
+They can be dazzling to the eye as light catches the naturally occurring facets.
+To a trained eye, some minerals might be fairly easy to find with a bit of digging; others require rappelling down the side of a cliff.

 Image: Quartz (Amethyst), from King County, Wash.
 Photo Credit: Cory Torpin.